khanlab/scattr/docs/usage/useful_options.md

 slow on network storages.
 To help with this, SCATTR always reads and writes the tractography to a temporary location (e.g. `/tmp`) before copying the output to the final output, significantly improving the time it takes for tractography to be generated.
 On a network system, you may be unable to write to `/tmp`.
-An alternative on systems with `SLURM` workload managers is to invoke `--slurm_tmpdir`, which requests that the workflow write to the local temporary storage system (e.g. `/localscratch`) instead of the network temporary storage.
+Currently, on systems using the `SLURM` workflow manager, the workflow will write to the local temporary storage system (e.g. `SLURM_TMPDIR`) instead of the the default network temporary storage (e.g. `/tmp`).

 ## BIDS Parsing limitations